“A classy boutique hotel arranged across three historic townhouses with a large tranquil garden near the fashionable Nine Streets”

-Step inside and you're greeted by wall-to-wall repros of Dutch Master paintings in beautiful gilded frames, and sumptuous, plush décor throughout the shared spaces and 23 romantic rooms; boldly modern but with a nod to traditional heritage.
-At the centre of it all lies The Great Room, once a ballroom, with its stunning stucco ceilings, ebony walls and contemporary lighting.
-Big comfy armchairs are just the ticket after busy days of shopping and sightseeing, or if you've got enough energy left to socialise, pull up a stool at the mirrored bar and try the signature martini.
+Step inside and you're greeted by wall-to-wall repros of Dutch Master paintings in beautiful gilded frames, a drawing room overlooking the canal, and plush décor throughout.
+At the heart lies The Great Room, once a ballroom, with its stunning stucco ceilings, ebony walls and contemporary lighting.
+There's original artwork in each room, and quirky pieces such as a collection of antique pendant lights or a cabinet of vintage curiosities.
+Walls, curtains and fabrics are in rich hues - on trend yet in perfect homage to traditional heritage.
+Big comfy armchairs are just the ticket after days of shopping and sightseeing, or if you've got enough energy left to socialise, pull up a stool at the mirrored bar and try the signature martini.

-- Super-stylish rooms with plum velvet bedspreads, leather sofas and exposed original beams
+- Stylish rooms with plum velvet bedspreads, leather sofas and silk walls

-- Service is fantastic, a perfect balance of friendliness and professionalism
+- Delightful service, a perfect balance of friendliness and professionalism

-- A lot of thought has been put into the finer details: hi-tech lighting, Blu-Ray players with a selection of films, beautiful mosaic tiling and fancy toiletries
+- A lot of thought has been put into the finer details: hi-tech lighting, beautiful mosaic tiling and fancy toiletries

-- Ideal for couples, though lone travellers or guests here on business will appreciate the friendly atmosphere
+- Ideal for couples, though solo guests or business travellers will appreciate the friendly atmosphere

-- No restaurant but there's an all-day snack menu and staff can recommend local eateries
+- No restaurant but there's an all-day snack menu; staff can recommend dozens of great local eateries

-- Due to the wooden floors, noise carries between rooms, and some Better rooms look onto a lightwell
+- Noise may carry between rooms; some Better rooms look onto a light-well

-- The quirky layout may not appeal to some - steep windy stairs to get to certain bedrooms, and you have to walk through the kitchen to reach others!
+- The quirky layout means steep windy stairs to certain bedrooms (there are lifts), and going through the kitchen to reach others

 - Boutique Hotel